UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/README.md

 ## Data
 The following are terms that I've been collecting data for, along with links to their corresponding repositories.

+### Limited Data
+The following repositories only contain _limited_ data, and were intended to be long-term test runs to see if the project was feasible.
+Note that Spring 2022 enrollment data is formatted differently from the data found in other data repositories.

 | Term | Information | Data Collected | Link |
 | ---- | ----------- | -------------- | ---- |
 | SP22 | Spring 2022 Enrollment Data | CSE, COGS, MATH, ECE undergraduate courses | [Here](https://github.com/UCSD-Historical-Enrollment-Data/2022Spring) |